mlswg/mls-protocol/draft-ietf-mls-protocol.md

 needs to initialize a GroupState object that can be updated to the current state using the Add message.
 This information is encrypted for the new member using HPKE.
-The recipient key pair for the HPKE encryption is the one included in the indicated UserInitKey, corresponding to the indicated ciphersuite.
+The recipient key pair for the HPKE encryption is the one included in the indicated UserInitKey at the index `public_key_index` which is given in the Add message.

 ~~~~~
 struct {